disassembledd/sediment/README.md

 ## Sediment - Active Directory Password Filter (WIP)
 Sediment is an Active Directory [password filter](https://docs.microsoft.com/en-us/windows/desktop/secmgmt/password-filters) built in Rust.
 Using modern data structures, it is able to provide maximum performance with zero compromise to security.
-Passwords are handled using [`zeroize`](https://crates.io/crates/zeroize), guaranteeing that the memory behind will be freed when no longer needed.
+Passwords are handled using [`zeroize`](https://crates.io/crates/zeroize), guaranteeing that the memory behind will be cleared when no longer needed.
 Event logs are generated for transparency into rejections, without logging the plaintext password being used.

 ## Setup